ariqhaidar99/tracking-and-interpreting-social-indicators/readme2_owid_social_developent_project.md

 # Global Social Development & Child Mortality Analysis

-This repository contains an R-based data engineering and predictive modeling pipeline that evaluates how critical socioeconomic factors shape global childhood survival.
+This repository contains an R-based data engineering and predictive modelling pipeline that evaluates how critical socioeconomic factors shape global childhood survival.

-By programmatically merging and analyzing multi-decade, country-level data from *Our World in Data* (OWID), this project investigates a fundamental question: **To what extent do extreme poverty, hunger, and lack of clean water collectively predict child mortality rates across different nations and eras?**
+By programmatically merging and analysing multi-decade, country-level data from *Our World in Data* (OWID), this project investigates a fundamental question: **To what extent do extreme poverty, hunger, and lack of clean water collectively predict child mortality rates across different nations and eras?**

 ---